"Hope and Compassion Overcome Fear and Hatred"

 All in all, therefore, X-MEN: DAYS OF FUTURE PAST ultimately is an entertaining, engrossing superhero movie, with some really strong positive messages throughout, but strong caution is advised for the movie’s foul language (including one “f” bomb and two GDs), brief lewd moments, intense action, scary robots, reference to a LSD trip, and some questionable, misleading philosophical, theological, and political content.
 DAYS OF FUTURE PAST is not a movie for pre-teenagers and other vulnerable viewers.
 As always, media-wise moviegoers should become informed by carefully reading MOVIEGUIDE®’s whole review and practice discernment.

+X-MEN: DAYS OF FUTURE PAST is an excellent time travel story.
+In the future, an army of giant flying robots has taken over Earth, killing both mutants and now also humans.
+To try to save humanity, Professor Xavier and his superhero X-Men send Wolverine’s consciousness back in time to 1973 when the robots were first created.
+Wolverine has to convince a young Professor Xavier and his nemesis to work together.
+They must stop the professor’s former friend, Mystique, from killing the scientist who created the robots.
+Her assassination prompted the government to create the robots to kill the mutants anyway.
 X-MEN: DAYS OF FUTURE PAST is an entertaining, engrossing superhero movie, with really strong positive messages throughout.
 Hugh Jackman is particularly good this time out as Wolverine.
 Even better, the movie has some strong moral elements.
 In the story, hope, compassion, peace, and faith cast out fear, hatred, violence, and distrust.
 This positive content, however, is marred by some foul language, brief lewd moments, intense action, scary robots, and some objectionable philosophical, theological, political content.
 So, DAYS OF FUTURE PAST warrants strong caution.